SpotlightKid/micropython-stm-lib/midi/README.md

     midiout.control_change(controller, value)

+The `midi.constants` module defines constants for all standard controller numbers.
+These constants are also imported into the namespace of the `midi.midiout` module.
+This allows you to send control change messages with controller numbers, for which no convenience method has been provided, but keep the code readable:

+    midiout.control_change(LEGATO_ONOFF, 127)

 High-Resolution Controllers:

-This method and each of the standard controller message methods below accepts an optional boolean keyword parameter `lsb`, which defaults to `False`.
-If it is `True`, `value` is interpreted as a 14-bit value and two control change methods are sent.
-First one with the given controller number and the upper 7 bits of `value` as the control value, and then another with the given controller number plus 32 and the lower 7 bits of `value` as the control value.
-`lsb` is ignored for controller numbers `>= 32`.
+The `control_change` method and each of the standard controller message methods below accept an optional boolean keyword parameter `lsb`, which defaults to `False`.
+If it is `True`, `value` is interpreted as a 14-bit value and two control change messagess are sent.
+First one with the given controller number and the upper 7 bits of `value` as the control value, and then another with the given controller number plus 32 and the lower 7 bits of `value` as the control value. `lsb` is ignored for controller numbers `>= 32`.

 Standard Controllers: